The tool that should

 Type wrong.
 Find right.

-A search bar is
+A search bar is not a luxury.

 It's the interface.

 The fastest way to reach any window is to name it.
-Not click a grid, not scroll a taskbar, not remember which monitor it’s on.
-BetterWinTab’s search is always one keystroke away and spans every open window — by title, subtitle, and process name — in real time.
+BetterWinTab's search spans every open window by title, subtitle, and process name in real time.
+No window found?
+It becomes an app launcher.
+Still nothing?
+Press Enter and your query runs as a shell command.

 Find a window